 All parents, whether married or not, have a legal duty to support their children.
 When parents are divorced or separated, the court will order one of them—usually the parent who doesn't have the kids most of the time—to pay child support to the custodial parent.
-The law presumes that custodial parents meet their share of the support obligation by paying directly for their children's daily expenses, such as housing and food.
+The law presumes that custodial parents meet their share of the support obligation by paying directly for their children's daily expenses, such as housing and food, rather than making support payments to the other parent.

 All U.S. states have guidelines for calculating child support, as well as rules for when judges may allow an amount of support that's higher or lower than the standard calculation.